 Several program safeguards instruments have been prepared or are under preparation.
-An Environmental and Social Management Framework is in the final process of being prepared and includes the following safeguard instruments: a Resettlement Policy Framework which is in the final stage of preparation developed to address potential involuntary resettlement issues that may occur during the program; Ethnic Minority Policy Framework which includes safeguard measures in relation to Free, Prior and Informed Consultation (FPIC) of Ethnic Minorities in the ER-P area.
+An Environmental and Social Management Framework is in the final process of being prepared and includes the following safeguard instruments: a Resettlement Policy Framework which is in the final stage of preparation developed to address potential involuntary resettlement issues that may occur during the program; and an Ethnic Minority Policy Framework which includes safeguard measures in relation to Free, Prior and Informed Consultation (FPIC) of Ethnic Minorities in the ER-P area.
 These measures are designed to ensure ethnic minority people derive benefits from the ER Program as non-ethnic minority persons.
 The objective of the Gender Action Plan is to promote women participation in the program, share in the benefits, and maximize gender equality.

 The main social concerns relate to security of land tenure, access to resources and improvement to livelihood, lack of recognition of customary land tenure rights for agricultural and forest land and gender issues.
-The overall ER-P activities are not expected to cause significant negative impacts in terms of loss of access to land or other resources, and where such restrictions do occur they are addressed through the ESMF and the Resettlement Policy Framework and through safeguards measures embedded in the ACMA.
+The overall ER-P activities are not expected to cause significant negative impacts in terms of loss of access to land or other resources, and where such restrictions do occur they are addressed through the Environment and Social Management Framework and the Resettlement Policy Framework and through safeguards measures embedded in the Adaptive Collaborative Management Approach (ACMA).
+This approach supports the involvement of forest dependent communities in sustainable forest management and requires the state forest managers to engage with the communities.
+This process is supported in the new Forestry Law (2017).
 The program also includes several pragmatic measures which are expected to strengthen individual and collective ethnic minority tenure rights and effectively safeguard ethnic minority communities from negative impacts in terms of their access and use of customary lands and resources.
-This includes program design elements, in particular ACMA and support for FLA; social safeguards, specifically the Process Framework and the Ethnic Minority Process Framework; as well as targeted livelihood incentives.
+This includes program design elements, in particular, the ACMA and support for FLA; social safeguards, specifically the Process Framework and the Ethnic Minority Process Framework; as well as targeted livelihood incentives.
 A Feedback and Grievance Redress Mechanism based on the existing and well established laws of Vietnam is under preparation.
+This is consistent with the government's e-governance policies and requirements for public access as mandated under the Land Law (2013) and the delivery of better quality and transparent public services including the public provision of land information and dispute resolution and conflict management.

 An environmental concern is the perceived risk of plantation development leading to the clearing of natural forests.
 However, this risk is believed to be moderate and will be limited to a small area.
 The development of new plantations covers only approximately 53,000 ha.
 The ER Program will work through ACMA to ensure that plantation establishment follows SFM practices, and does not replace natural forests.
 Specific measures to ensure non-conversion of natural forests include: support for mapping of remaining forest areas, awareness and capacity building, linking plantation development to FSC certification, and tying benefit sharing to the protection of natural forests.
 Furthermore, simple codes-of-practice will contribute towards ensuring viable, sustainable and environmentally compatible plantation management among plantation Management that were developed as part of the Environmental Impact Assessment for the Forest Sector Development Program.
-An improved provincial forest monitoring system which uses mobile electronic devices to monitor and update forest area changes will be applied to identify conversion from natural forest to plantation on an periodic basis.
+An improved provincial forest monitoring system which uses mobile electronic devices to monitor and update forest area changes will be applied to identify conversion from natural forest to plantation on a periodic basis.